How standing desks caused a mini-revolution at my workplace

 Catie Leary snapped this photo of me using my standing desk as I gave it a trial run.
 Her standing desk is pictured in the foreground.
 (Photo: Catie Leary/Instagram)

 Laura Moss, an assistant editor here, was in the same fence-straddling mode I was.
-She was reading the same articles I was, and wanted to be sure that Catie and I wouldn’t end up caving into the chairs’ siren song.
+She was reading the same articles I was, and wanted to be sure that Catie and I wouldn’t end up caving to the chairs’ siren song.
 After Catie had been at it for a just under a year and me for close to six months, Laura constructed her own standing desk.

 Of course, a standing desk comes with its own unique challenges.
 The first couple of weeks are easily the hardest as your body adjusts to its new position throughout the day.
 All of us experienced some feet and leg pain as we transitioned working styles in that time period, though that pain went away as we each got stools and anti-fatigue mats.
 Both items are important additions to your standing routine.
 I went without a mat for a few days and it caused my feet and shins to ache, but once I got the mat, the aches went away.
 Laura didn’t have a stool for a week, so she experienced the joys of standing all day with no breaks.
 Catie, in addition to the mat, either wears more supportive shoes or goes sock-footed, something Laura and I haven’t tried yet.